Blog · Paris · Everything To Know About the Arc de Triomphe Before You Go

 The Eiffel Tower as seen from the Arc de Triomphe

 A word of advice — don’t try to cross the actual roundabout.
-The Champs-Élysées might be the most famous street in Paris, but it’s popular with more than just pedestrian tourists.
-It’s slammed with traffic at almost all hours, and you don’t want to get caught in it.
-You’ll actually cross underneath the street.
+The Champs-Élysées might be the most famous street in Paris, but it’s also one of the busiest.
 There’s a pedestrian tunnel at Place Charles de Gaulle on the north side of the Champs-Élysées that will take you down to the arch.

 Things to do nearby